 There are a lot of Filipino traditions up to this day that some people follow and believe in.
-Some say they are just myths while others say there is actually an unknown basis and truth to those beliefs or “pamahiins” (what Filipinos usually call them).
+Some say they are just myths while others say there is actually some valid basis and truth to those beliefs or “pamahiins” (what Filipinos usually call them).
 Up to this day, there are still a lot of pamahiins being followed by new and young moms.
 These have been passed on from many generations from our elders.

 Here’s a couple baby beliefs I encountered since I became a mom (didn’t include pregnancy beliefs since there’s just so much!).
 I never really paid so much attention to them before: